New Hampshire Republicans pick far-right candidate to challenge U.S. Senator Hassan | Politics

 In the 435-seat House, Republicans need to pick up only four seats to win control, and both of New Hampshire's seats are likely to be up for grabs in November.
 In a district that covers the eastern half of New Hampshire, Republican voters selected Karoline Leavitt, a former Trump White House press office official who has parroted his false 2020 claims, to take on incumbent Democratic Representative Chris Pappas.

-In the other district, former Hillsborough County official Robert Burns defeated a more centrist candidate, Keene Mayor George Hansel, in the contest to face Democratic Representative Ann McLane Kuster, Edison projected.
-In Rhode Island, state Treasurer Seth Magaziner won the Democratic primary for an open House seat, while centrist Republican Allan Fung ran unopposed in his primary.
+Sabato's Crystal Ball, a nonpartisan election tracker, said that race now moves from a toss-up to a slight Democratic advantage.
+Another nonpartisan firm, the Cook Political Report, likewise moved the other House race to "Lean Democrat" after former Hillsborough County official Robert Burns defeated a more centrist candidate, Keene Mayor George Hansel, in the contest to face Democratic Representative Ann McLane Kuster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)